-This was a fairly easy decorating idea, simply because there were no special decorating skills required, neither were any special tools or cutters required except for some basic decorating tools and piping tips.
+This was a fairly easy decorating idea.
+And that is simply because there are no special decorating skills required, neither are any special tools nor cutters required except for some basic decorating tools and piping tips.

 Here is how I decorated the Ben 10 Cake: